mcd500/ta-ref/docs/preparation.md

 ## System Requirements

 ### List of machines which are confirmed to work
-Following are the the Intel NUC device which has been tested to make sure the ta-ref sdk worked fine.
+Following are the the Intel NUC device which has been tested to make sure the TA-Ref sdk worked fine.

 1. Intel NUC7PJYH	- 	Intel(R) Celeron(R) J4005 CPU @ 2.00GHz
 2. Intel NUC7PJYH	- 	Intel(R) Pentium(R) Silver J5005 CPU @ 1.50GHz